 If we are to harness the benefits of artificial intelligence and address the risks, we must all work together - governments, industry, academia and civil society - to develop the frameworks and systems that enable responsible innovation. […] We must seize the moment, in partnership, to deliver on the promise of technological advances and harness them for the common good.

-Under the chairmanship of Secretary-General António Guterres, the United Nations System Chief Executives Board for Coordination (CEB) and its subsidiary machinery have considered a selection of “frontier issues” to ensure that the United Nations system is positioned to provide timely and informed support and advice to Member States in today's quickly evolving technological context.
+Under the chairmanship of Secretary-General António Guterres, the United Nations System Chief Executives Board for Coordination (CEB) and its subsidiary machinery have considered a number of “frontier issues” since 2017 to ensure that the United Nations system is well-positioned to provide timely and informed support and advice to Member States in today's quickly evolving technological context.

-At its session in November 2017, CEB started examining the risks and opportunities for sustainable development associated with new and emerging technologies and related developments, specifically considering artificial intelligence (AI), cyberspace, biotechnology, and the peace and security implications of emerging technologies.
+At its session in November 2017, CEB started examining the risks and opportunities for sustainable development associated with new and emerging technologies and related developments, specifically considering AI, cyberspace, biotechnology, as well as their peace and security implications.
 The aim was to identify appropriate areas for engagement by the UN system on frontier technologies in support of Member States.
 The discussions were informed by analyses produced by the High-level Committee on Programmes (HLCP).

 United Nations system-wide strategic approach and road map for supporting capacity development on artificial intelligence